Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Technical Lemmas in

 \auxloss*

-\begin{proof} In the proof, we omit the subscript $\dep$, because the distribution of the sojourn times are fixed.
-Recall that $\sou_i$ denotes the maximum sojourn time of agent $v_i$.
-In \Cref{sec:model} we described that every agent $\ag$ carries a random variable $U(\ag)$ that determines with which agents in the pool she forms an edge at arrival.
-We also assume that attached to agent $\ag$ there is a random variable $T(\ag)$, which has the distribution $\text{Uniform}\left[0,1\right]^{\otimes \N}$.
-Whenever an agent $\ag$ decides to match with another agent, but has several possibilities, it choose the agent $\ag_i$, where $T_i(\ag)$ is minimal.
+\begin{proof} In the proof, we omit the subscript $\dep$, because the distribution of the \dtimenamepl is fixed.
+Recall that $\sou_i$ denotes the maximum \dtimename of agent $\ag_i$.
+In \Cref{sec:model}, we described that every agent $\ag$ carries a random variable $U(\ag)$ that determines with which agents in the pool she forms an edge at arrival.
+We also assume that attached to agent $\ag$ there is a random variable $\tiebreak(\ag)$, which has the distribution $\text{Uniform}\left[0,1\right]^{\otimes \N}$.
+Whenever an agent $\ag$ decides to match with another agent, but has several possibilities, it chooses the agent $\ag_i$, where $\tiebreak_i(\ag)$ is minimal.
 As the uniform distribution is absolutely continuous with respect to the Lebesgue measure, there is almost surely a unique minimizer.
 By symmetry, the agent that $\ag$ matches with is chosen uniformly among all possibilities.
-So $T$ helps with breaking ties, in case there are some.
-For the complete process we have four different sources of randomness: The incoming agents arrive random, according to a Poisson process, their departure times are random with distribution $\mu$, the forming of edges which is determined by the vectors $U(\ag)$, and the random breaking of ties, if necessary, that is determined by the vectors $T(\ag)$.
-Let $Z = \left((X_i, U(\ag_i), T(\ag_i))\right)_{i\ge 1}$ be the random variable containing all information about the random variables $X_i, U(\ag_i)$ and $T(\ag_i)$ for $i\ge 1$.
-Given $Z$, the evolution of an agent $v_i$ depends only on the random variable $Y = (Y_t)_{t\in[0,T]}$ distributed according to a Poisson process with rate $m$, where $Y_t$ is the number of agents arriving at time $t$.
-Thus, we can define the function
+So $\tiebreak(\ag)$ helps with breaking ties, in case there are some.
+For the complete process we have four different sources of randomness: The incoming agents arrive at random, according to a Poisson process, their \dtimenamepl are random with distribution $\mu$, the forming of edges which is determined by the vectors $U(\ag)$, and the random breaking of ties, if necessary, that is determined by the vectors $\tiebreak(\ag)$.
+Let $Z = \left((X_i, U(\ag_i), \tiebreak(\ag_i))\right)_{i\ge 1}$ be the random variable containing all information about the random variables $X_i, U(\ag_i)$ and $\tiebreak(\ag_i)$ for $i\ge 1$.
+Given $Z$, the evolution of an agent $v_i$ up to time $\Tmax$ depends only on the random variable $Y = (Y_t)_{t\in[0,\Tmax]}$ distributed according to the increments of a Poisson process with rate $m$, where $Y_t$ is the number of agents arriving at time $t$.
+Thus, almost surely, we have $Y_{t} \in \{0,1\}$ for all $t$, with $Y_t=1$ if and only if an agent arrives at time $t$.
+Using $Y$ and $Z$, we can define the function